ehamberg/gtdguide/src/lyagtd.markdown

 is where both @@"replace ugly painting in bedroom"@@ and @@"start a cult"@@ should go.
 (Assuming---of course---that you don't want to do either of those things *right now*.)
-This list should be reviewed weekly along with the rest of the system as described in the section on the weekly review below.
+This list should be reviewed weekly along with the rest of the system as described in the *weekly review* section below.

 # Calendar